home-assistant/home-assistant.io/source/_components/cover.template.markdown

 ha_qa_scale: internal
 ---

-The `template` platform can create covers that combine components and provides the ability to run scripts or invoke services for each of the open, close, stop, position and tilt commands of a cover.
+The `template` platform can create covers that combine integrations and provides the ability to run scripts or invoke services for each of the open, close, stop, position and tilt commands of a cover.